 Operating any kind of business has its own risks and costs associated with it.
 Some business owners in certain industries have to get acclimated to different kinds of risks and expenses associated with their type of business.

 Construction businesses are one type of business that can be considered a more “expensive” business to get into, due to the fact that getting up and running can cost a significant amount of money.
-While some businesses can get away with low equipment costs and setup fees, a construction company has to purchase comparably expensive heavy equipment in order to do any business at all.
+While some businesses can get away with low equipment financing costs and setup fees, a construction company has to purchase comparably expensive heavy equipment in order to do any business at all.

 One type of heavy equipment that some (although not all) construction companies need to have in their tool belt is a crane.
 The type and size of crane will naturally vary based on the company, the size of the projects they’re taking on, the city that they’re in, the types of buildings they are constructing, and so on.